A register of recycled water schemes is kept to provide information to regulators and the public about where water recycling activities are occurring.

 Each treatment process of the scheme is investigated separately to demonstrate there is measurable removal efficiency for target organism, which is expressed in terms of log 10 reduction values.
 The LRV for each treatment process can be added together to provide a total LRV for the whole process.

-Whether you are operating under an RWMP, or have an exemption in place, you will be required to submit an annual report prepared in accordance with the Annual Reporting Guideline for Recycled Water Schemes.
+If you are operating under an approved RWMP you will be required to prepare an Annual report in accordance with the Annual Reporting Guideline for Recycled Water Schemes (PDF, 425.2KB).

 The purpose of an annual report is to provide the regulator with information on the overall performance of your scheme for the financial year.
 It is also an accountability mechanism for the users of the recycled water and the public, as the provider is required to make the report available for public inspection.
 The content of your annual report must include:

-However, if notification of the stoppage is required, the form WSR011 Notice of Unscheduled Stoppage (PDF, 566.7KB) should be completed.
+However, if notification of the stoppage is required, the form WSR011 Notice of Unscheduled Stoppage (PDF, 1.0MB) should be completed.

 As a recycled water provider you must ensure all documents referenced in the RWMP are kept up to date.
 It is also expected that all operational procedures that are referenced in the RWMP are regularly reviewed, updated and incorporated into the RWMP as a part of your continual improvement process.
 In most circumstances, you will not have to notify the regulator of these changes.

 If you make any substantive changes to a procedure or a process, you will be required to amend the RWMP and apply to the regulator for approval of the proposed amended RWMP.
 These changes may be considered necessary in response to:

 Examples of substantive changes could include, but are not limited to: